This is Part 3 in a 3 part series on how to build your self esteem by learning to stop needing approval.

 Trying to impress others also means that you miss out on a lot.
 You won't hear large parts of conversations because you tune the other person out while you try to think of something clever or witty to say or think about what story you know which will beat their tale.
 You'll be so intent on your own image that you don't simply enjoy the conversation or hear what that person has to say or even get to know that other person.
 You become so focused on yourself that nothing else matters.

 For your efforts to gain approval, all you'll end up with is feeling empty and insecure.
 You’ll probably rerun the event over and over in your head thinking you weren’t good enough.
-When, if you hadn’t worried about impressing others but rather concentrated on the moment, you might have made a new friend, or learned something valuable, or just had a good laugh about something.
-You would have then have good memories of the event instead of beating yourself up over it.
+If you hadn’t worried about impressing others but rather concentrated on the moment, you might have made a new friend, or learned something valuable, or just had a good laugh about something.
+You would then have good memories of the event instead of beating yourself up over it.

 Adding Your Own Beliefs To What You Hear